-Using your horoscope chart the relative position of the Sun, Moon, Plants, and stars at a specific time and place of your birth (numerology).
+Using your horoscope chart the relative position of the Sun, Moon, Planets, and stars at a specific time and place of your birth (numerology).
 Astrologers measure it as “sidereal” time, meaning time reckoned from the motion of the earth (or a planet) relative to the distant stars (rather than with respect to the Sun).

 Proper interpretation of the chart is both an art and a science.
 When done properly, it reveals personality insights, sign compatibility, current trends, and more.
 Horoscopes should only be entrusted to a highly trained and accredited Astrologer.

 Sign up below to receive your personalized reading and more!